 Same with a bad habit.
 But try using positive phrasing.
 For example, not “I will not eat cookies because they are bad for me”, but rather something along those lines: “I will stick to healthy, nutritious snacks because they make me feel good inside and out”.

-Tip: Set an event or a task in Bordio and configure notifications to pop up when you most need them.
+Tip: Set an event or a task in Bordio time planner online and configure notifications to pop up when you most need them.
 Let’s say you want to work out every day after work.
 Have Bordio notification set up for 15 minutes before you’re supposed to leave work and go to the gym.
 Chances are, it will pop up just as you will be considering skipping the class tonight, and it will turn your mindset around.

 Step 6: Resolve to persist